 - They have set rules and working processes.
 They might not like interruptions and wouldn’t entertain a different style of working if a new designer insists.

-Whether you want to develop a new range of accessories or clothing or are hand making products it’s essential to maximize your chances of success by selecting the right manufacturing operation.
+Whether you want to develop a new range of accessories or clothing or are hand made products it’s essential to maximize your chances of success by selecting the right manufacturing operation.

 As a designer of a creative business, it is very easy it is to get carried away with designs, colours and mood boards.
 Logistics and the tiresome aspects – such as manufacturing – of running a business are often avoided until the last moment.